mitchpaulus/neobem/doc/getting_started.md

 Once the program files are installed in your preferred location, you will want to add the folder to the `PATH` environment variable (if the location you put it in isn't already there).

+#### Windows

+On Windows, you can get to the dialog box to change the `PATH` variable by doing a search for 'Edit System Environment Variables'.

+#### Linux/OSX

+Setting the `PATH` variable is most often done in the initialization of the particular shell that you are using.
+The default shell on many systems is `bash`.
+To add a location to the `PATH` every time bash is invoked, you follow the directions [here](<++>).
+You add the location to the existing `PATH` variable in the `.bashrc` initialization file, making sure it is exported.

 ### Execute the Program